andrasq/node-qdate/Readme.md

 return a modified timestamp that when formatted as GMT will display the time correctly formatted for the timezone.
 The timezone name must be handled separately.

+### list( ), getTimezoneList

+return the list of known timezone names as an array of strings

+### adjust( timestamp, delta, units )

+adjust the timestamp by +/- delta units.
+Units may be one of 'year', 'month', 'week', 'day', 'hour', 'minute' or 'second' or 'millisecond'.

+### strtotime( timespec [,tzName] )

+convert the time specification to a Date.
+The time spec can be anything `date --date` can parse, like "+2 hours" or "3 weeks ago" or "9pm last Friday".

+### format ?

 Related